nmshd/documentation/_docs_integrate/10-connector-installation.md

 Go through the following steps to start the Connector:

 1. place the file [examples/docker-compose-with-mongodb.yml](https://raw.githubusercontent.com/nmshd/nmshd.github.io/main/_docs_integrate/examples/docker-compose-with-mongodb.yml) as `docker-compose.yml` in a folder of your choice
 2. create a config file that can be mounted inside the Connector.
 Fill the config file using the [configuration docs]({% link _docs_integrate/11-connector-configuration.md %}) and the [example config file](https://raw.githubusercontent.com/nmshd/nmshd.github.io/main/_docs_integrate/examples/example.config.json).
-The connection string is `mongodb://user:pass@mongodb:27017/?authSource=admin&readPreference=primary&ssl=false`.
+If you used the yml-file from the first step, the connection string looks as follows:
+    ```text
+    mongodb://<db-username>:<db-password>@mongodb:27017/?authSource=admin&readPreference=primary&ssl=false
+    ```
-3. replace the marked \<fields\> in the compose file with your values
+3. replace all `<placeholders>` in the compose file with the corresponding values
 4. (optional) follow the steps under [log file mounting](#log-file-mounting) if you want to persist and access the log files on the host system
 5. execute `docker compose up -d` in the shell